J Terrell Brown Venture Challenge

 Do you have a big idea?

 Pitch it for a chance to win a share of $35,000.
 This system-wide business plan competition is open to all on-campus LSU students and alumni (graduated within the last year) no matter their majors.
-Three finalists are selected to pitch for a share of startup cash in the final round in this Shark Tank-style event.
+On April 18, 2024, three finalists will pitch for a share of startup cash in the final round in this Shark Tank-style event.

 For more than a decade, the J Terrell Brown Venture Challenge has provided capital